 There are many fractures, but the main categories are complete, incomplete, open, closed, and pathological.
 Five major types are as follows:

 - Incomplete: Fracture involves only a portion of the cross-section of the bone.
-One side breaks; the other usually just bends (greenstick).
+One side breaks; the other usually just bend (greenstick).

-- Complete: Fracture line involves entire cross-section of the bone, and bone fragments are usually displaced.
+- Complete: The fracture line involves an entire cross-section of the bone, and bone fragments are usually displaced.

 - Closed: The fracture does not extend through the skin.